AliBaghizadeh/Liquidity-Pool-Management/README.md

 ## Test the API
 1- Access the API Documentation: http://127.0.0.1:8000/docs<br>

 2- Test the /add_liquidity Endpoint, by Try Out, for example using:<br>
 user_id: A user identifier (e.g., "user1234")<br>
 token_a_amount: Amount of token A to add to liquidity<br>
 token_b_amount: Amount of token B to add to liquidity<br>

+3- Expected response: A successful response should return a JSON object with the transaction details, including transaction_id and status.